 Free circulating tumour DNA (cDNA)

-To capture genetic changes in a cancer, overall therefore, we need to obtain samples from the tumour and all metastatic sites (places where the cancer has spread in the body) at different points in time.
-This could be done by analysing cell-free circulating tumour DNA (ctDNA).
-This consists of DNA fragments released from tumours into the blood stream which can be extracted from blood samples and sequenced.
+To capture genetic changes in a cancer, overall therefore, researchers must look at samples from the tumour and all metastatic sites (places where the cancer has spread in the body) at different points in time.
+This is done by analysing cell-free circulating tumour DNA (ctDNA) consisting of DNA fragments released from tumours into the blood stream which can be extracted from blood samples and sequenced.
 If we can predict who will respond well to treatment and who will not, those unlikely to respond can be offered alternative treatments and avoid unnecessary and often painful chemotherapy.

 The study